Nutil/DuckieTV/ESOF-docs/Software Tests.md

 3. [Bug Report] (#bug-report)

 1) Degree of Testability of the software program
+Topics: Discuss how 'testable' is the program.
+Discuss how to improve the testability of software components.

+The testability of software components (modules, classes) is determined by factors such as:
+- Separation of concerns: The degree to which the component under test has a single, well defined responsibility.
 - Heterogeneity: The degree to which the use of diverse technologies requires to use diverse test methods and tools in parallel.

 2) Test Statistics